Regulation B3: Exceptional Circumstances

 3. If your programme of study has professional accreditation you must report your exceptional circumstances in the way your School and the professional body require you to do so.
 The procedures and requirements are stated in your programme documentation.
 Professional accreditation requirements will supersede the requirements outlined in this regulation.

-4. If your circumstances are very sensitive and you do not want to disclose the details in full to your School, you should provide a letter from an independent source, such as a doctor, counsellor, or member of Student Services.
+4. If your circumstances are very sensitive and you do not want to disclose the details in full, you should provide a letter from an independent source, such as a doctor, counsellor, or member of Student Services.
 This letter must confirm the severity of your circumstances and describe how your studies have been affected.
-You must submit the letter to the School Exceptional Circumstances Panel.
+You must submit the letter to the Exceptional Circumstances Panel.

 5. If exceptional circumstances occur during an examination, you should report this to an invigilator immediately.
 The Senior Invigilator will produce a report of the incident which will be sent to the School.
 If the incident affects a large group of students (e.g. a fire alarm sounds), you do not need to submit an Exceptional Circumstances Claim but may wish to do so.
 However, if the circumstances affect just you (e.g. if you are ill), you must submit an Exceptional Circumstances claim to highlight the impact of the incident on your performance.

-6. Each School must have a School Exceptional Circumstances Panel.
+6. Student Services will have an Exceptional Circumstances Panel.
 This Panel will review and make recommendations on all Exceptional Circumstances Claims before the Board of Examiners meets.
 If a decision must be made on a claim between meetings of the Panel, the Chair has the authority to act, or require panel members to act, on behalf of the Panel.
 These decisions will be reported to the next meeting of the Panel as ‘Chair’s Action’.
-School Exceptional Circumstances Panels can disregard exceptional circumstances claims if the required evidence is not supplied by the specified deadline.
+Exceptional Circumstances Panels can disregard exceptional circumstances claims if the required evidence is not supplied by the specified deadline.

-7. Recommendations made by School Exceptional Circumstances Panels will be fair, equitable and transparent, and can be scrutinised by Senate or its sub-Committee.
+7. Recommendations made by Exceptional Circumstances Panels will be fair, equitable and transparent, and can be scrutinised by Senate or the relevant Committee of Senate.

 a) If the Panel agree that you failed the module as a result of your exceptional circumstances, you may be given a further assessment opportunity.
 If your claim relates to your second attempt at an assessment, the further assessment opportunity